jaredgorski/dotfiles/README.md

 This system also includes a bootstrapping script which aids in setting up a bare machine.

+To review: The **"bootstrap"** stuff is for setting up a bare machine and the **"stow"**/**"dotfiles"** stuff is for maintaining dotfiles/configuration files/various files I always want around.
+This repository covers both of these use-cases.

 ### Prerequisites
 - UNIX-like system
 - Perl v5.6.0+